 - See things that are not easy to see.

 - Learn to prioritize time.

 Books are the best mentors in life.
 I’m still fascinated by how much you can change by reading a single book.
 People who might have been the best guides in the world are not among us anymore.
+Make reading every day a habit.
 Books carry decades and centuries of knowledge and wisdom.
 It’s foolish not to read.

 How to Read More